Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Applications

-In this section we use \theoremref{thm:complete_intro} in order to give effective bounds on the generation of powers of canonical sheaves on irregular varieties of general type with at most canonical singularities.
+In this section we use Theorem \ref{thm:complete_intro} in order to give effective bounds on the generation of pluricanonical bundles on irregular varieties of general type with at most canonical singularities.
 This extends, or provides variants of, results in \cite{CH,PP4,PP2} in the singular case.

 We will need the following simple surjectivity criterion for adjoint morphisms.